agentmodels/agentmodels.org/chapters/5e-joint-inference.md

 GridWorld.draw(world, {trajectory:path});
 ~~~~

-For inference, we specialize the approach above for agents in MDPs that are potentially time inconsistent.
+For inference, we specialize the approach in the previous <a href="/chapters/5d-joint-inference.html#formalization">chapter</a> for agents in MDPs that are potentially time inconsistent.
 So we infer $$\nu$$ and $$k$$ (the hyperbolic discounting parameters) but not the initial belief state $$b_0$$.
 The function `exampleGetPosterior` is a slightly simplified version of the library function we use below.

 ~~~~
 // getPosterior_function